Crochet Snowflake Milos

 Update your tree this Christmas with pretty white snowflakes.
-This one is very easy, it takes very little time and makes great gifts.
+This snowflake motif is very easy, it takes very little time so make a bunch and give to friends and family as gifts.

 You will also need a needle to weave in loose ends and a pair of scissors.